loopandlearn/news/docs/index.md

 - The personality of the individual
     * Some are more driven, some are very detail-oriented, some forget things all the time - while others do not forget a thing, some give up very easily, some get overwhelmed easily by complexity with regard to technical or medical matters
-    * A strict diet can make diabetes management easier, but others might feel that such limitations make life less worth living
+    * A strict diet or always prebolusing can make diabetes management easier, but others might feel that such limitations make life less enjoyable

 - Whether additional medications are used
     * For example, a GLP-1 (like Ozempic or equivalent) will impact how quickly carbs get absorbed which can reduce high glucose after meals